OCR-D/spec/ocrd_eval.md

 > 6. Count non-matched lines / strings as insertions or deletions (depending on origin: ground truth or result)
 > 7. Sum up all partial edit distances and calculate overall character accuracy

-(C. Clausner, S. Pletschacher and A. Antonacopoulos / Pattern Recognition Letters 131 (2020) 390–397, p.
+(paraphrase of C. Clausner, S. Pletschacher and A. Antonacopoulos / Pattern Recognition Letters 131 (2020) 390–397, p.
 392)

 #### Layout Evalutation